shivajivarma/codebase-python/longest-palindrome-substring-length/readme.md

 Longest Palindrome Sub String Length
 ===============

-Program to compute length of longest sub string which is palidrome.
+> Program to compute length of longest sub string which is palindrome.

 ###CODE
 ```python